cw-do/esac-v1/knowledge/module4.md

 2. Never return to a previous configuration
 3. Empty beam usualy does not require scattering measurement
 4. Use sample position = -1 for non-standard environments
+5. If user request, use straight forward sequential coding instead of using for-loops.

 All templates are written in clean markdown/text format for direct RAG ingestion.